-Who is on the WCFB Board of Directors?
+Who makes up the WCFB Staff or Board of Directors?

 I’m a student interested in doing a project about WCFB or hunger in Worcester County.
 Who can I contact?

 What is a Partner Agency?

 How can I learn more about my organization becoming a WCFB Partner Agency?

 Where can I go to receive food assistance?